Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/2DPeakFunction.md

   name: python3
 ---

-# Surrogate functions
+# Surrogate Models

-Extra required packages:
-- matplotlib

-{cite:p}`Henao_Maravelias_2011`
-{cite:p}`Lu_Pu_2017`
-{cite:p}`Henao_Maravelias_2011`
+Some industrial applications require modeling complex processes that can result either in highly non-linear functions or functions defined by a simulation process.
+In those contexts, optimization solvers often struggle.
-Optimization solvers often struggle to prove a global optimum of a model when it holds highly nonlinear functions.
-The reason is often that relaxations of the nonlinear functions are not good enough to make the solver prove an acceptable bound in a reasonable amount of time.
-Another issue might be that a given solver does not support nonlinear functions, but only accepts linear ones.
+The reason may be that relaxations of the nonlinear functions are not good enough to make the solver prove an acceptable bound in a reasonable amount of time.
+Another issue may be that the solver is not able to represent the functions.

+An approach that has been proposed in the literature is to approximate the problematic nonlinear functions via neural networks with ReLU activation and use MIP technology to solve the constructed approximation efficiently (see for e.g. {cite:p}`Henao_Maravelias_2011`, {cite:p}`Schweidtmann_2022`).
+This use of neural network can be motivated by their ability to provide an universal approximation of function (see for e.g. {cite:p}`Lu_Pu_2017`).
+This use of ML models to replace complex processes is often referred to as surrogate models.

-One possible solution for this problem is to approximate the problematic nonlinear functions via neural networks and use MIP technology to solve the constructed approximation efficiently.
-A piecewise-linear approximation of the nonlinear function of interest might be considered but usually gets more expensive and hard to model with increasing function dimensions.
-In the following example, we show how to approximate a nonlinear function via sklearn's MLPRegressor and accordingly solve the neural network approximation of the nonlinear function with Gurobi.
+In the following example, we show how to approximate a nonlinear function via Scikit-learn `MLPRegressor` and then to solve an optimization problem that uses the approximation of the nonlinear function with Gurobi.

-The purpose of this example is solely to present the idea of approximating any given function via neural networks and solving the approximation through MIP technology.
+The purpose of this example is solely illustrative and doesn't relate to an application.

-The function we will approximate is the 2D peak function which can be found on many mathematical company logos and book covers.
+The function we approximate is the 2D peak function which can be found on many mathematical company logos and book covers.
 The function is given as

 $$
+\begin{multline}
-f(x,y) = 3 \cdot (1-x)^2 \cdot \exp(-x^2 - (y+1)^2) - 10
+f(x,y) = 3 \cdot (1-x)^2 \cdot \exp(-x^2 - (y+1)^2) - \\
-         \cdot (\frac{x}{5} - x^3 - y^5) \cdot \exp(-x^2 - y^2) -
+         10 \cdot (\frac{x}{5} - x^3 - y^5) \cdot \exp(-x^2 - y^2) - \\
          \frac{1}{3} \cdot \exp(-(x+1)^2 - y^2).
+\end{multline}
 $$

-In this example, we will search for the global minimum of %f% over a small interval.
+In this example, we want to find the minimum of $f$ over a small interval.

 $$
 \begin{aligned}
 &\min_{x,y} f(x,y)\\
 &\text{s.t.}\\
-&x,y \in [-1,1]
+&x,y \in [-1,1].
 \end{aligned}
 $$

-To find the global minimum of $f$, we will approximate $f(x,y)$ through a neural network function $g(x,y)$ to obtain a MIP and solve
+To find this minimum of $f$, we approximate $f(x,y)$ through a neural network function $g(x,y)$ to obtain a MIP and solve

 $$
 \begin{aligned}
 &\min_{x,y} g(x,y) \approx f(x,y)\\
 &\text{s.t.}\\
-&x,y \in [-1,1]
+&x,y \in [-1,1].
 \end{aligned}
 $$

-with Gurobi.
+First import the necessary packages.
+Before applying the neural network, we do a preprocessing to extract polynomial features of degree 2.
+Hopefully this helps to approximate the smooth function.
+Besides, `gurobipy`, `numpy` and the appropriate `sklearn` objects, we also use `matplotlib` to plot the function, and it's approximation.

 ```{code-cell}
 import gurobipy as gp